 DBT is a therapy for individuals who have difficulty managing their emotions and behaviors.
 This may mean that they feel emotions more intensely than other people, making them difficult to tolerate.
 As a result, individuals might attempt to cope with painful emotions by engaging in harmful behaviors such as self-injury, substance abuse, or unhealthy eating.
 A renowned treatment for managing emotions and behavior, DBT helps people experience and regulate their emotions without necessarily acting on them.
 As an evidence-based treatment, it has been shown through research to be an effective approach in treating numerous difficulties.
 Initially developed by Dr. Marsha Linehan for adults with borderline personality disorder, the method has also been adapted to treat adolescents and pre-teen children with severe trouble managing their emotions.

 DBT was developed as an alternative treatment for challenges that were not successfully addressed by cognitive behavioral therapy (CBT) alone.
-DBT draws heavily from such behavioral treatments, and is tailored to treat the more complex concerns of self-harm and emotion dysregulation.
-DBT shares a similar goal in helping people understand the connections between their thoughts, feelings, and behaviors, and how changing adverse patterns of thought and behavior can improve how they feel.
+DBT draws heavily from such behavioral treatments and is tailored to treat the more complex concerns of self-harm and emotion dysregulation.
+DBT shares a similar goal in helping people understand the connections between their thoughts, feelings, emotions and behaviors, and how changing adverse patterns of thought and behavior can improve how they feel.

 Additionally, DBT draws deep roots from eastern religions and philosophies with concepts such as dialectics, a key element of DBT.
 A dialectic is the idea that two seemingly opposing ideas can both be true.
 DBT balances the dialectic of acceptance and change — two things that at face value seem to be the opposites, though when practiced together, can enable individuals to improve their lives.
-Therapists work to help teens learn to tolerate distress, validate emotions and accept things as they are, while also working to help teens change patterns of thoughts and behaviors which may contribute to challenges such as depression, self-harm, and suicidal thinking.
+Therapists work to help teens learn to tolerate distress, validate emotions and accept things as they are, while also working to help teens change patterns of thoughts, emotions and behaviors which may contribute to challenges such as depression, self-harm, and suicidal thinking.
 These concepts are an integral part of each component in a comprehensive DBT program, and emphasized throughout treatment.

 What Challenges Does DBT for Teens Address?